 Both Basic EPS and Diluted EPS are important profitability measures that help in the analysis of the companies.
-It is necessary to know the difference between Basic vs Diluted EPS to analyze the income statement correctly.
-Before we go into the differences, it is crucial that we know what EPS, Basic EPS and Diluted EPS are.
+To learn about the difference between basic vs diluted EPS to analyze the income statement correctly, it is important that you have knowledge about different types of capital structures as follows.

 Basic EPS is the same as the EPS.
 It simply measures the earnings per share without making any type of adjustments.
 The formula for calculating the basic EPS is the same as above.
 For calculating Basic EPS, we only consider the company’s common shares.
 It is a great indicator of the financial health and stock price, and a high EPS means that it is a good investment.

-For calculating the Diluted EPS, along with the outstanding shares, we also consider convertible securities.
+We also consider convertible securities to calculate the Diluted EPS and the outstanding shares.
 Here convertible securities mean a change in the outstanding shares if all sources of conversion are exercised.
-These convertible securities may include employee stock options, convertible debt, convertible bonds, stock options, convertible preferred shares, warrants and more.
-Dilutive effects increase the number of shares.
+These convertible securities may include employee stock options, convertible debt, convertible bonds, stock options, convertible preferred shares, warrants, etc. Dilutive effects increase the number of shares.

 It can be difficult to calculate Diluted EPS.
 To calculate it, an accountant will first have to calculate the cost to exercise these options and other things, like strike price.